Sywell Aerodrome: Sywell Aviation Museum

 The Museum is a volunteer-run charitable trust and entry is free.
 It opens between Easter and September on weekends and bank holidays.

 The Aviator Hotel

-The original 1930s Clubhouse was developed over the years - becoming a 'motel' in the 1960s.
+The original 1930s Clubhouse was developed over the years, becoming a 'motel' in the 1960s.
 By the late 1990s the building was restored to its Art Deco glory and a further accommodation block added in a similar architectural style.
 The 3 star hotel now boasts 50 en suite rooms, a bar and restaurant and several function rooms.
 The Clubhouse, The Cockpit and The Briefing Room are small meeting rooms often used by local clubs and societies.
 The Cirrus Room is larger and caters for small events and weddings.
-Hangar One is a very large function space with its own bar and dancefloor which caters for larger corporate events, fairs and weddings.
+Hangar One is a large function space with its own bar and dancefloor which caters for larger corporate events, fairs and weddings.

-Regular events at the Aerodrome include car festivals, the 'Pistons and Props' show in September (AKA 'The Sywell Classic'), craft fairs, balls, weddings, rallies, fly ins and 'car experience' days by 'Car Chase Heroes' etc.
+Regular events at the aerodrome include car festivals, the 'Pistons and Props' show in September (AKA 'The Sywell Classic'), craft fairs, balls, weddings, rallies, fly ins, and 'car experience' days by 'Car Chase Heroes'.